fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 title: Playing Around with Swift Enums
 ---

 I've found studying new languages to be a great way to learn programming concepts that I've otherwise overlooked or ignored.
 Swift is no exception, presenting a feature set and design emphasis that I find particularly interesting.
-Fortunately, Playgrounds have provide a neat way to faff about with Swift in a completely contrived, but pretty fun, way.
+Fortunately, Playgrounds provide a neat way to faff about with Swift in a completely contrived (but fun) way.

 I figured there may be other people out there who, like me, are learning the language and might want to share my experience.